robertpettis/robertpettis/README.md

 **Economist | Data Scientist | Policy Researcher**

-I use data, econometrics, and applied machine learning to understand how policy decisions shape people’s lives — from criminal justice reform to economic inequality and public safety.
+I use econometrics and applied machine learning to understand how policy decisions shape people’s lives — from criminal justice reform to economic inequality and public safety.

 ---